parse-community/Parse-SDK-Flutter/packages/flutter/README.md

 ---

-This library gives you access to the powerful Parse Server backend from your Dart app.
+This library gives you access to the powerful Parse Server backend from your Flutter app.
 For more information on Parse Platform and its features, visit [parseplatform.org](https://parseplatform.org).

 ---